 and amended by the:

 29th WMA General Assembly, Tokyo, Japan, October 1975

 35th WMA General Assembly, Venice, Italy, October 1983

 41st WMA General Assembly, Hong Kong, September 1989

-48th WMA General Assembly, Somerset West, South Africa, October 1996
+48th WMA General Assembly, Somerset West, Republic of South Africa, October 1996

 52nd WMA General Assembly, Edinburgh, Scotland, October 2000